 When you timebox, you set apart or block sections of your daily schedule to dedicate to the most important tasks—including deep work.
 According to Eyal, timeboxing works because it sets an intention.
 With intention baked into your day, you're less likely to fall for easy distractions, psychological reactance, and time-wasting tasks.

-To start timeboxing, use your favorite calendar tool and start designating blocks of time for your most important tasks.
+To start timeboxing, use your favorite calendar tool and start designating blocks of time for your most important tasks (you can use our time blocking spreadsheet templates too if that works better for you!).
 As you do this, it's important to remember that time blocking is an iterative process.
 You want to experiment with it until you create something that works for your specific needs.

 However, as you incorporate it as part of your day, starting small is essential.
 It's the best way to avoid getting overwhelmed.